ErHakanCem/raycli/README.md

 # RayCLI

-`raycli` is a lightweight and modular terminal-based productivity tool inspired by macOS apps like Raycast.
+`raycli` is a lightweight and modular terminal-based productivity tool inspired .
 It provides a simple launcher to quickly access powerful search utilities using `fzf`, including:

 ## ✨ Features